marmelab/react-admin/docs/CreateEdit.md

 See the [Translation documentation](Translation.md#translation-messages) for details.

-**Tip**: Make sure to define validation functions or array of functions in a variable outside of your component, instead of defining them directly in JSX.
+**Tip**: Make sure to define validation functions or array of functions in a variable outside your component, instead of defining them directly in JSX.
 This can result in a new function or array at every render, and trigger infinite rerender.

 {% raw %}
 ```jsx